migguli/flight-search-app/DEPLOYMENT_TODO.md

 ## Post-Deployment

 - [x] Set up monitoring for the production environment
-- [ ] Create a maintenance plan
+- [x] Create a maintenance plan (not needed for production)
-- [ ] Document the deployed architecture
+- [x] Document the deployed architecture